Burnside Brewing

 Named after the makeshift anchor used by Atlantic fishermen—a stone lashed to a wooden frame, dropped to hold position in uncertain waters—Killick is a beer that knows where it stands.

-What Makes It Special: Born in 2017 through a partnership with the Devour Food Film Fest, Killick was Burnside's first real statement of intent.
+What makes it special: Born in 2017 through a partnership with the Devour Food Film Fest, Killick was Burnside's first real statement of intent.
 A Munich Helles-style lager—though you won't find that on the can—it's brewed with Saaz hops from the Czech-German growing regions and a specialty Heidelberg malt that gives it a faint, pleasant acidity, almost a gentle tang.
 The result is what you might call a European lager's disposition wrapped in a distinctly Nova Scotian can.
 Carlsberg drinkers recognize something familiar in it.
 Craft beer fans find something more considered.
 Killick exists happily in that in-between, which is, as it turns out, exactly where Burnside lives.

 Happy Place Double IPA